hosford42/LabyBot/README.md

 # LabyBot
-A pure Python text-inteface clone and solver of the Laby game
+A pure Python text-interface clone and solver of the Laby game